Herald Investment Trust NAV Performance (excluding income)

 The value of the investments may fall as well as rise.The shares of HIT will generally trade at a discount or premium to the market value per share of its investments.
 Most of the investments have limited liquidity and may not be realised in part or in full at the market value at any one time.
 The Directors consider it inappropriate to attempt to control the discount for a portfolio of this nature.Directors

 Tom Black was appointed to the board in 2013.
 He is chairman of Thruvision Group plc (formerly Digital Barriers plc), and is a non-executive director of Adept4 plc.
 He also has advisory roles with a number of smaller unlisted businesses and sits on the strategy advisory group of Wolfson College Oxford.
 He is chairman and trustee of the Black Family Charitable Trust, which is focused on supporting disadvantaged young people with their educational needs.
 He was previously chief executive of Detica Plc, a leading company in the field of large-scale information collection and analysis for intelligence and counter fraud applications.
 Tom is the senior independent director.

-Karl was appointed to the board in 2015.
-He was a founding partner of the successful fund management company Oxford Investment Partners Limited from 2006 until 2013, when it was acquired by Towers Watson.
-Much of his earlier career was spent at Morgan Grenfell (which became Deutsche Asset Management), where he rose to become Chief Investment Officer, Europe & Asia Pacific.
-Karl is a non-executive director of Clipstone Land plc, Monks Investment Trust plc, Lowland Investment Company plc, Alliance Trust plc, JP Morgan Elect plc, Island House Investment LLP, Jupiter Fund Management plc and Railpen Investments.
+Karl Sternberg was appointed to the board in 2015.
+He was a founding partner of Oxford Investment Partners Limited from 2006 until 2013, when it was acquired by Towers Watson.
+Much of his earlier career was spent at Morgan Grenfell (which became Deutsche Asset Management), where he rose to become chief investment officer, Europe & Asia Pacific.
+Karl is a non-executive director of Clipstone Logistics REIT plc, Monks Investment Trust plc, Lowland Investment Company plc, Alliance Trust plc, JP Morgan Elect plc, Island House Investment LLP, Jupiter Fund Management plc and Railpen Investments.